5150brien/deltafy_xbrl/README.md

 ## Usage

-Use deltafy_xbrl's parser to easily access the document and entity information (DEI) fields in a financial filing or search for specific accounting concepts.
+Use deltafy_xbrl to access the document and entity information (DEI) fields in a financial filing or search for specific accounting concepts.

 ### Initialization

-Load the instance document from an XBRL filing into an XBRLParser instance to examine its contents.
+Load the instance document from an XBRL filing into an `XBRLParser` instance to examine its contents.

 #### Example
 ```python